4 August 2026

 Do Shepherd’s Huts Make Good Airbnbs?

 The rise of Airbnb doesn’t seem to be slowing down any time soon, and with that comes opportunity.
 Shepherd’s huts are incredibly popular holiday rentals, with people flocking to these traditional structures with a modern-day twist.
+This is especially the case in 2026, as increasing oil prices and the cost of living (plus the increase in hot weather) push people towards staycations within the UK.

 Are you looking to take advantage of the Airbnb boom?
 It’s a great direction to head in, but don’t settle for less when it comes to the rental you choose.
+People are more particular than ever, and take longer to ensure they pick the perfect place for their holiday.

 Houses are expensive and require a large amount of upkeep to ensure guest satisfaction, not to mention how difficult they are to find in areas guests want to holiday in.
 With a bespoke shepherd’s hut, you are saving a huge amount of money and time while offering guests a glamping experience that can’t be achieved with any other structure.